 - Keep working this drill as it stretches your wrists, etc. and will get you the feeling of a good leveraged position just prior to impact.

 - VERY IMPORTANT!!!!
 When setting up, check the location of your hands.
-When performing the leverage drill, DO NOT pump your hands higher than this set up position.
-Either pump to the original set up position or inside.
-If you pump above the set up position of your hands, you will be promoting an “outside /in” shaft path prior to impact (or a cut).
+When performing the leverage drill, DO NOT pump your hands higher than this setup Either pump to the original set up position or inside.
+If you pump above the setup position of your hands, you will be promoting an “outside /in” shaft path prior to impact (or a cut).